-I have been continually improving my own pricing methods for more than a decade, picking things up along the way as I look to constantly improve and keep up with technological advances in the industry.
+I have been continually improving my own pricing methods over the past eleven years, picking things up along the way as I look to constantly improve and keep up with technological advances in the industry.

 Q2.
 From visiting you in your home city of Glasgow, and talking to you on the phone countless times, I know you live and breathe Scottish football.